Feet walking | Wichita podiatrist

 Because of impaired immunity and reduced circulation, bacterial and fungal infections are more common and may progress rapidly.
 Even minor infections can become severe if not treated promptly.

-How a Podiatrist Helps Prevent and Treat Diabetic Foot Problems
+How Does a Podiatrist Help to Prevent and Treat Diabetic Foot Problems?

 A podiatrist is an essential partner in diabetes management.
 They provide specialized care to prevent complications, detect problems early, and treat issues before they become severe.
-Here’s how they help:
+Below are just a few of the ways that a podiatrist can help with diabetic foot management.

 Comprehensive Foot Exams